Let me tell you something first.

-The decorative rubber band in step 4 will sort of bend by itself due to elasticity.
-Use both hands to squeeze in to the middle and adjust accordingly so that the frills look natural.
+The decorative rubber band in step 4 will sort of bend by itself due to its elasticity.
+Use both hands to squeeze into the middle and adjust accordingly so that the frills look natural.

 Suggestion: 6 Things You Need To Take Into Consideration When Making Decorative Rubber Bands

-1~ The rubber bands that I use in this project are small standard size.
+1~ The rubber bands that I use in this project are small standard sizes.
 If you have slightly larger ones, then you can make larger decorative rubber bands.

-2~ If the rubber bands are already exposed in the air, they’ll lose its elasticity.
+2~ If the rubber bands are already exposed to the air, they’ll lose their elasticity.
 Hence, it’ll be hard to have desired shapes.

-3~ Different box sizes will yield different outcome.
-See picture below.
+3~ Different box sizes will yield a different outcome.
+See the picture below.
 I use the same rubber bands but experiment with different box sizes.
-The smallest box is mt 5P gift set, a medium one bigger than the gift set box and finally mt 10P box.
+The smallest box is mt 5P gift set, a medium one bigger than the gift set box, and finally mt 10P box.

-4~ Decorative rubber band is meant for temporary use.
-This is because rubber band itself will harden over time (pretty quickly in fact).
+4~ The decorative rubber band is meant for temporary use.
+This is because the rubber band itself will harden over time (pretty quickly in fact).
 It’ll become even sticky and be broken into pieces over time.

 5~ Some masking tapes may not stick well together so don’t be afraid to experiment a few more.